 The New York Aikikai’s children’s program offers younger members of your family an excellent introduction to aikido.
 Students in the program will learn not only basic aikido techniques, but also a variety of skills and principles through physical exercise and mental discipline.
 The curriculum encourages the students to learn necessary etiquettes and respect for tradition, to develop sensitivity and patience towards their fellow students, while keeping them physically engaged and highly entertained.
 The program also emphasizes cooperation with peers, comprised of a variety of ethnic backgrounds, all ages from 6 to 14, and an equal amount of male and female students, fostering a keen sense of empathy.
 The system of ranks, marked by colored belts (from 10th to 6th Kyu), will also help the student develop a sense of self-confidence as they advance through testing, offered every 3 months.

-Children’s Program Rates The dues are collected every month via automatic payment system operated by Affiliated Acceptance Corporation, through a bank account or credit card (please have a voided check or credit card information ready.
-ATM cards are not accepted).
-Non-refundable cash payments are also available on a 3 month advance basis.
+Payment Policy The dues are collected every month electronically via automatic payment credit card, debit card or ACH.
 There are no long term contracts, but 30 days notice to the New York Aikikai is required for cancellation of membership, or to temporarily freeze payments for a leave of absence.

 10TH KYU YELLOW BELT (20 HOURS)